-Description The property comprises a basement flat within a 5 storey plus basement tenement block.
-Accommodation Entrance Hallway, Livingroom, Kitchen, Bedroom and Shower Room Gross internal floor area (m2) 53 or thereby Neighbourhood and location The subject is situated within the Fountainbridge district of Edinburgh where surrounding properties are broadly similar in terms of age, style and type.
+Description The property comprises a ground floor flat within a four storey block.
+Accommodation GROUND FLOOR: Entrance Hallway, Living Room with Kitchen off, Bedroom and Bathroom.
+Gross internal floor area (m2) 42 or thereby.
+Neighbourhood and location The subject is situated within the Albion district of Edinburgh where surrounding properties are broadly similar in terms with age, style and type.
 All local facilities and amenities can be found nearby.
-Age circa 1890 Weather Wet and overcast.
+Age Built circa 1900.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of stone and rendered masonry construction.
+The chimney stacks are a mix of rendered masonry and stone construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space The roof is of pitched design clad externally with slates incorporating flat sections presumably clad with bituminous felt or similar material.
+Roofing including roof space The roof is of pitched design and clad externally with slates incorporating a section of flat roof presumably clad with bituminous felt or similar material.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of cast iron construction.
+Gutters and downpipes are of cast iron construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of upvc construction and double glazed.
+The windows are of pvc construction and double glazed.
 The entrance door to the property is of timber construction.
 External decorations Visually inspected.
 The external rainwater fittings are painted.
-Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-Communal stair and landing with secure entry phone system.
-The block entrance doors are of timber and PVC construction.
+Conservatories / porches Not applicable.
+Communal areas Circulation areas visually inspected.
+There is a common stair and landing with secure entry phone system.
+Block entrance doors are of timber construction.
 There is a glazed cupola at the top of the communal stair.
-3 3 Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-Catalaga and Soundarios The property benefits from an area of communal garden ground to the rear.
-The site boundaries are of masonry construction incorporating metal railings.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries Visually inspected.
+The property benefits from an area of assumed private garden ground to the front and assumed communal garden ground to the rear.
+No access was gained to the rear due to a locked access door.
+The site boundaries to the front are of rendered masonry construction.